 Farmer John loves auctions and recently bought and restored this old Sinclair gas pump.
 He enjoys farms projects and playing his trumpet.
 Teresa loves the cows and photography and takes lots of photos at every opportunity.

-Our cattle eat pelletized beef feed, typically twice a day, purchased from the local co-op.
-They graze on grass, but their favorite is hay or alfalfa treats.
+Our cattle eat pelletized beef feed, purchased from the local co-op, grass, and hay.
 Pictured above is our recent "grocery run" for their winter food, purchased from a local farm.
 This is as fresh as we can get, just seconds removed from the hay baler.

 If you have a bull, you need a heifer.
 We decided Chet needed a friend, so we acquired Prissy from Illinois around February of 2016.
 Prissy is a very contented cow, and will almost eat of your hand.